kplau1128/helpers-utilities/README.md

 ### Files

 - **`utility_diagnostic/vae/vae_diagnostic.py`**: A Python script for running diagnostics on the VAE decoder submodules of a diffusion pipeline.
 For detailed documentation, please refer to the [VAE Diagnostic Tool Documentation](utility_diagnostic/vae/README.md).
+- **`utility_diagnostic/pipeline/pipeline_diagnostic.py`**: A Python script for running diagnostics on the entire Stable Diffusion pipeline submodules.
+For detailed documentation, please refer to the [Pipeline Diagnostic Tool Documentation](utility_diagnostic/pipeline/README.md).

 ## Features

+- **VAE Submodule Diagnostics**: Test the effect of compiling individual VAE decoder submodules or all submodules except a specified path.
-- **Submodule Diagnostics**: Test the effect of compiling individual submodules or all submodules except a specified path.
+- **Pipeline Submodule Diagnostics**: Test the effect of compiling individual pipeline submodules or all submodules except a specified path.
 - **Image Generation**: Generate images using a diffusion pipeline and check for blank outputs or errors.
 - **Logging**: Log results to TensorBoard or Weights and Biases for better visualization.
-- **Submodule Listing**: List all submodules of the VAE decoder hierarchically.
+- **Submodule Listing**: List all submodules of the VAE decoder or pipeline hierarchically.

 ## Requirements